 People at Risk

 Anyone can get a latex allergy.
 It often occurs with frequent contact.
-With each contact, the reaction can become worse.
 Certain groups of people are at greater risk.
 They often have frequent contact.

 Those at higher risk include: